-Luckily, it’s not that hard to keep your computer and design files under control.
-Add a pinch of common sense, mix with a dash of self discipline, and repeat, repeat, repeat.
-Don’t worry – it sounds more work than it is.
-Just equate it to brushing your teeth: once you get into the habit of doing these things, you won’t even notice it.
+Luckily, it’s not that hard to keep your design files under control.
+Some common sense, with a dash of self-discipline, and repeat.
+Just like brushing your teeth: once you get into the habit of doing these things, you won’t even notice it.
 You’ll just naturally keep your computer and design files under control.

 It’s the same as cleaning your room or organizing your physical files.
 You go through your stuff, and when looking at an item, you decide: is this relevant to something important?
 If not, you ruthlessly throw it away.
 That’s how you stay organized: by minimizing the number of stuff you have.
 No tricks or secrets.

-This method is no different when it comes to your computer design files.
-When going through your files, decide if each one is still relevant to something important.
-If it isn’t, ruthlessly delete it – you won’t need it again, and it’s just cluttering up your digital work place.
-Usually these files are old project files such as earlier drafts of graphics and designs and outdated website files.
+Similarly, when you’re going through the files on your computer, decide if each one is still relevant or important.
+If it isn’t, ruthlessly delete it – you won’t need it again, and it’s just cluttering up your digital workplace.
+Usually, these files are old project files such as earlier drafts or outdated designs.

 That’s nice and all, but when should you ruthlessly delete old and unnecessary files?
 After all, practically everyone hates cleaning their room.